hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.2-Multiplying-Matrices-and-Vectors.md

 $
 </div>

 We will see at the end of the [the next chapter](https://hadrienj.github.io/posts/Deep-Learning-Book-Series-2.3-Identity-and-Inverse-Matrices/) that this compact way of writing sets of linear equations can be very usefull.
-It provides actually a way to solve the equations.
+It provides a way to solve the equations.

 {% include mailchimp.html %}